extropysk/.github/profile/README.md

 </div>

 ## About
-We're dedicated to providing you with cutting-edge solutions that fit your needs and amplify your abilities.
+We're dedicated to providing you with software solutions that fit your needs and amplify your abilities.
 Unleash your potential 🚀

 ## Technologies
 ![React](https://img.shields.io/badge/React-262626?style=for-the-badge&logo=react)